jonas-bork/linux-sdu-exam-monitor/README.md

 You can verify if Exam Monitor is working by running Exam Monitor, logging in and then entering "DEMO" in the "Course" field.
 Let it run for a while to collect data, maybe copy-paste a few things.
 Then, click on Exam Monitor at the bottom of the screen and quit the exam.

 Next, open up the [Exam Monitor website](https://sdu.exammonitor.dk/).
-Under the "FAQ", find the "Where is the data, and can I get access to it?" item and unfold it.
+Under the FAQ section, find the "Where is the data, and can I get access to it?" item and unfold it.
 Click on the "login" button that is revealed.
 After logging in, you should see a list of reports from exams.
 Press "report" on the newest one and look at the data it has collected.
 If it looks good, then you know it's working as intended.